John Jefferson (American football): College

-Later years
+Later life

 After his retirement, Jefferson graduated from Arizona State in 1989 with a B.A. in History.
 He was inducted into the Arizona State Hall of Fame in 1979 and the College Football Hall of Fame in 2002.

 He has remained active in the football community.
 At the urging of former head coach Forrest Gregg, Jefferson left commercial real estate to coach at SMU.
 Jefferson became an assistant coach at the University of Kansas and was the director of player development for the Washington Redskins until the end of the 2008–2009 season.